Signeky/H2OIr_and_GrIr/README.md

 ## Helium-3 spin-echo data for water on iridium(111) and graphene/iridium(111)
-This project includes raw helium-3 spin-echo data and the analysis of the adsorption and dynamics of water on iridium(111) and graphene/iridium(111).
+This project includes raw and analysed helium-3 spin-echo data on the water adsorption and dynamics of water on iridium(111) and graphene/iridium(111).
 MatLab R2021a Update 4 is used for the analysis.
 Information on the measurement conditions is included in the MATLAB data files.

 ### Dynamics measurements